agrija9/Avalinguo-Audio-Set/README.md

-# Avalinguo-Audio-Set
+# Avalinguo-Audio-Dataset
-Avalinguo Audio Set: Dataset for Speaker Fluency Level Classification
+Avalinguo Audio Dataset: Dataset for Speaker Fluency Level Classification

 In this repository I will be maintaining and uploading the files of an audio set that I have been constructing over the past couple of months.